 CSP appointment is only compulsory for non-exempt SPVs and Foundations.
 Appointing a CSP to assist with formation and corporate services is optional for any other ADGM businesses including exempt SPVs and exempt Foundations.
 For further information on exempt and non-exempt SPVs and Foundations, please refer to self-assessment questionnaire and guidance note on this page.

 The SPV.
 The SPV must with 14 days of the CSP being appointed, or ceasing to be CSP of the SPV, give notice to the Registrar of the change and of the date on which it occurred.
 In addition, a consent of the CSP to act must accompany a notification of appointment.
 See section 296C of the Companies Regulations 2020 and section 18(7) of the Foundations Regulations 2017 for non-exempt Foundations.
-For a copy of the relevant notification forms to use, see the link here
+For a copy of the relevant notification forms to use, see the link here.

 The notification of appointment of a CSP must be completed by a director, partner, manager or authorised signatory of the exempt SPV that is appointing the CSP.